Welcome to the new KidsHealth website! See what is new.

 Causes of mental fatigue after brain injury or illness

-Mental fatigue or reduced brain energy is one of the most common complaints after a brain injury or illness.
-Experts believe mental fatigue happens because the brain is not working as efficiently as it should.
+Mental fatigue or reduced brain energy is a common complaint after a brain injury or illness.
+Experts believe mental fatigue happens because the brain is not working as efficiently.
 This means it ends up having to work a lot harder to think or concentrate and runs out of energy more quickly.

 Mental fatigue is from the brain getting tired, rather than the body.

-Mental fatigue is worse immediately following the injury or illness and generally improves with time as your child's brain injury or illness gets better or stabilises.
+Mental fatigue is worse immediately following the injury or illness.
+It generally improves as your child's brain injury or illness improves or stabilises.
 Tamariki (children) can continue to experience mental fatigue after other symptoms disappear.

 Signs and symptoms of mental fatigue